-During main round of applications for Year 3 places for September 2020, a waiting list will be established and maintained centrally by the local authority until 31 August 2020.
-At all other times, and for other year groups, when all available places have been allocated, waiting lists will be operated by schools on behalf of the local authority.
+Waiting lists will be established for each year group where more applications are received than places available.
+For main round admissions to Year R, the waiting list will be maintained centrally by the local authority until 31 August 2022.
+At all other times, and for other year groups, waiting lists will be operated by schools on behalf of the local authority.

-Any places that become available will be offered to the child at the top of the list at that time.
+Any places that become available will be offered to the child at the top of the list on the day the place became available.
 The waiting list is ordered according to the criteria of the admission policy with no account being taken of the length of time on the waiting list or any priority order expressed as part of the main admission round.
 Fair Access admissions and school closure arrangements will take priority over the waiting list.